 Because these digital solutions are often provided in collaboration with ICT providers, DORA also specifically addresses these service partners and the business relationships of financial companies with these partners.
 Of course, this also includes cloud providers.
 The financial company must be able to demand certain framework conditions from the cloud service provider; however, the specific design of these requirements is in the hands of the financial company.

 In general, the management of ICT services or so-called outsourcing is regulated by, inter alia, Article 28 of DORA: “Financial undertakings shall manage ICT third party risk as an integral part of ICT risk within their ICT risk management framework referred to in Article 6(1) ...
 Financial undertakings that have entered into contractual arrangements for the use of ICT services for the conduct of their business shall at all times remain fully responsible for compliance with and fulfillment of all obligations under this regulation and under applicable financial services law.”
 Article 28 also clearly states, for example, that financial undertakings may only conclude contractual agreements with third-party ICT service providers that comply with appropriate information security standards.
-For ICT services that support critical or important services, the ICT third-party service providers must even “apply the most up-to-date and highest quality standards for information security”.
+For ICT services that support important or critical functions, financial companies should take account of whether the ICT third-party service providers apply the “most up-to-date and highest quality standards for information security” before closing a contract.

 3. EU-wide standardization of financial sector regulation